-Here at Richard Lloyd, we have over 120 years of combined experience interviewing Accounting talent.
+Here at Richard Lloyd, we have 140+ years of combined experience interviewing Accounting talent.
 Along the way, we’ve learned a thing or two about preparing for interviews, asking the right questions, and sorting through a large pool of candidates to find the right fit for your unique needs.

 For starters, make sure you are asking appropriate questions that all relate to the job role or cultural alignment.
 Some questions can be out of line or downright illegal to ask, so you need to be sure to consciously avoid them and they have no bearing on whether a candidate can do the job or not.
 These include questions that reveal a candidate’s age, race, marital status, sexuality, religion, disability, or whether they have children plus quite a few more.

-A general rule of thumb is to avoid asking about anything that would provoke any sort of bias for selecting candidates.
+A general rule of thumb is to avoid asking about anything that would provoke any sort of bias in selecting candidates.
 Instead focus on their interview performance, education, skills, and previous experience.

 In your interviews, you’ll want to make sure you gain a holistic view of each candidate that you're interviewing.
 If you ask easy or surface-level questions, you’re far less likely to reveal strengths, weaknesses, or other prominent characteristics and competencies that will help you make your final hiring decision.